dynatrace-perfclinics/dynatrace-getting-started/README.md

 Start by building workflows to connect Dynatrace with your tool ecosystem.

-The Playground Tenant has some Workflows setup to showcase automated release validation with the Site Reliability Guardian
+The Playground Tenant has [some Workflows](https://wkf10640.apps.dynatrace.com/ui/apps/dynatrace.automations/workflows) setup to showcase automated release validation with the [(App) Site Reliability Guardian](https://wkf10640.apps.dynatrace.com/ui/apps/dynatrace.site.reliability.guardian/)

 In your own tenant feel free to explore all the capabilities of Dynatrace Workflows.
 To learn more about Workflows check out: